-Lower division (LD) courses (numbered 1-99): Much of the lower division coursework is common across CNR majors so it is easy to make progress if you change your major or you are currently undeclared.
-You will take lower division courses within CNR and outside the College.
+Lower division (LD) courses (numbered 1-99): Much of the lower division coursework is common across Rausser majors so it is easy to make progress if you change your major or you are currently undeclared.
+You will take lower division courses within and outside of Rausser College.

 Upper division (UD) courses (numbered 100-199): Advanced level courses that often require prerequisite coursework.
-Your major may require upper-division courses from both CNR and from outside the College.
+Your major may require upper-division courses from both Rausser and from outside the College.

 Elective coursework: Electives are classes you can choose to take towards your major.
 Usually a major requires a certain number of elective units and you will have a list of classes to select those units from.
 Students often use their elective coursework to pursue a specific area of emphasis within a major.